Fillygons/fillygons/readme.md

 ### Using SVG files from Asymptote

 SVG files may instead be used from Asymptote files.
-To do this, the makefile must be instructed to convert an SVG to Asymptote paths and write them to a `.asy` file instead of a DXF file.
-This can be done by setting the variable ASYMPTOTE_EXPORTED_SVG_FILES in a file called `settings.mk` in the same directory as the makefile.
-The variable should be set to the names of the SVG files that should be converted to Asymptote files in instead of DXF files:

-	ASYMPTOTE_EXPORTED_SVG_FILES := src/example.svg

-If you want to have all SVG files converted to Asymptote, you can use this shortcut instead:

-	ASYMPTOTE_EXPORTED_SVG_FILES := $(info $(shell find src -name '*.svg'))

-For each specified SVG file, an Asymptote file of the same name is generated.
+For each SVG file, an Asymptote file of the same name is generated.
 These files can be imported as modules from other Asymptote files.
 These modules will contain a member of type `path[]` for each layer in the original SVG file:

 	import test;